PeptideDB

 Biological Activity

-ln Vivo KP372-1 (10, 20 mg/kg; intravenous injection; once daily for 33 days) inhibits the growth of tumors in vivo and causes NADH oxidation without appearing to be harmful[2].
+ln Vivo KP372-1 (10, 20 mg/kg; intravenous injection; once daily for 33 days) promotes NADH oxidation and inhibits tumor growth in animals without apparent harm [2].

 Cell Assay Cell Proliferation Assay[1]